pyodide/pyodide/docs/development/new-packages.md

 ## mkpkg

-If you wish to create a new package for pyodide, the easiest place to start is with the `mkpkg` tool.
+If you wish to create a new package for Pyodide, the easiest place to start is with the `mkpkg` tool.
 If your package is on PyPI, just run:

 `bin/pyodide mkpkg $PACKAGE_NAME`